 When an employee in Ohio is injured on the job or becomes ill due to an occupational disease, the clock that governs eligibility to receive workers’ compensation begins ticking immediately.

-While the technical deadlines for filing a claim provide between six months and two years – depending upon the nature of the case – there are many practical reasons to report the accident at once and to begin the claims process promptly.
+While the technical deadlines for filing a work related injury claim provide between six months and two years – depending upon the nature of the case – there are many practical reasons to report the accident at once and to begin the work related injury claims process promptly.

 The Ohio Bureau of Workers’ Compensation (BWC), which is the sole state government agency responsible for the workers’ compensation system, advises those who are injured on the job, or become ill due to work-related activities, to notify their employer and seek medical care immediately.